19th June – A Talk by Giles Oakley from Two Spoon Tea. “From Bush to Cup”

 18th September – Leslie Brown REMAP – Making things possible for disabled people

-REMAP’s mission is to improve the quality of life for people who experience short or long-term disablility.
+REMAP’s mission is to improve the quality of life for people who experience short or long-term disability.
 They do this by making and adapting equipment to meet the unique needs of individuals at no cost to them.

 16th October – Roger King – Aylesbury’s Past and Present